Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 com.xceptance.xlt.output2disk = always
 ```

 By enabling page output to disk, a lot of data will be aggregated.
-To minimize this in load test mode, the property may be set to `onError`.
-Also, the number of actions in record can be set (to keep the latest n actions in record, which is set to 3 by default and to `all` in development mode):
+To minimize this in load test mode, the property may be set to `onError` so that only the page output that resulted in an error is saved to disk.
+Since this single page on it's own is not always enough to determine what generated the error, we can also set the number of actions previous to the error that should be kept as part of the record (this is set to 3 by default and to `all` in development mode):

 ```bash
 #com.xceptance.xlt.output2disk.size = all
 com.xceptance.xlt.output2disk.size = 3
 ```

 Also, the dump mode (whether modified or only final pages are saved) may be defined:

 ```bash
 #com.xceptance.xlt.output2disk.onError.dumpMode = modifiedAndFinalPages